momentumlearn/learner-resources/articles/deploy-django-to-heroku.md

 - Install [django-on-heroku](https://pypi.org/project/django-on-heroku/) in your Django app: `pipenv install django-on-heroku`

-- Add django-heroku to your settings.py.
+- Add django-on-heroku to your settings.py.
 At the bottom of settings.py, add

 ```py
 # Configure Django App for Heroku.